0day-ci/linux/Documentation/filesystems/fsverity.rst

     hashed and what to do with those hashes, such as log them, authenticate them, or add them to a measurement list.

-    IMA is planned to support the fs-verity hashing mechanism as an alternative to doing full file hashes, for people who want the performance and security benefits of the Merkle tree based hash.
+    IMA supports the fs-verity hashing mechanism as an alternative to doing full file hashes, for people who want the performance and security benefits of the Merkle tree based hash.
 But it doesn't make sense to force all uses of fs-verity to be through IMA.
 As a standalone filesystem feature, fs-verity already meets many users' needs, and it's testable like other filesystem features e.g. with xfstests.

 :Q: Isn't fs-verity useless because the attacker can just modify the
     hashes in the Merkle tree, which is stored on-disk?